gizemarik/belong-project/react-native/MusicRewards/ARCHITECTURE.md

   - Progress bar with smooth width animation
   - ±10s controls, Play/Pause, speed controls
   - Accessibility roles/labels for progress and buttons

+### Haptics
+- Heavy haptics are used by default for button presses and completion events.
+- The previous test toggle for confetti haptics was removed; behavior is always-on for a consistent UX.

 ## Error Handling & Stability
 - Global `ErrorBoundary` around app content with themed fallback